Universal Credit is a new, simpler, single monthly payment merging together some benefits and tax credits you may receive.

 You can't receive tax credits at the same time as Universal Credit.

 Universal Credit is being introduced in stages across the country.
-It goes live in Guildford from 15 February 2016.
+It has been live in Guildford since 15 February 2016.

 Whether you can claim depends on where you live and your personal circumstances.

 Check if you are eligible to apply for Universal Credit on the GOV.UK website.
 You will need your National Insurance number and your postcode to check.

 From 15 February 2016, single people in Guildford, without responsibility for children, who make a new Jobseeker's Allowance application can claim Universal Credit.

 You don't need to do anything if you're already claiming any benefits - you'll be told when Universal Credit will affect you.